marcellomontemagno/marcellomontemagno.github.io/_posts/2017-04-04-The-event-loop-and-why-it-could-be-more-convenient-than-thread-based-concurrency.md

 ---
 layout: post
-title: The event loop and why it could be more convenient than thread based concurrency
+title: The "event loop" and why it could be more convenient than thread based concurrency
+metaDescription: why node is faster than java, an introduction to the event loop and a brief comparison with thread based concurrency
 category: Javascript
 ---

 Given that javascript runs on a single thread, have you ever wondered how the browser and node are able to do things concurrently?
+Furthermore have you ever wondered why Node appears faster than Java in many use cases?

-JavaScript has a concurrency model based on an "event loop".
-This model is quite different from models in other languages like Java that is instead based on threads.
+The response to this questions can be found in the javascript concurrency model, javascript has in fact a concurrency model based on an "event loop" despite languages like java where concurrency is based on Treads.

 ## How the event loop works?